-3.1.
-ZMET Techniques in Data Collection and Analysis
+3.1 ZMET Techniques in Data Collection and Analysis

-This research uses the ZMET method (Zaltman Metaphor Elicitation Technique) to collect data and information with a qualitative approach.
-ZMET is a qualitative research technique that utilizes insights from mind science to open up unwitting knowledge to understand the beliefs, behaviours, and decisions that a person makes by utilizing the image media (imagery).
-The participants of the participants views on something (Coulter et al., 2001; Khoo-Lattimore et al., 2009).
+This research uses the ZMET method (Zaltman Metaph 3 Elicitation Technique) to collect data and information with a qualitative approach.
+ZMET is a qualitative research technique that utilizes insights from mind science to open up unwitting knowledge to understand the beliefs, behaviours, and decision that a person makes by utilizing the image media (imagery).
+The main objective of ZMET is to gain an in-depth understanding of the participants' views on something (Coulter et al., 2001; Khoo-Lattimore et al., 2009).
 This research aims to explore and gain a deep understanding of the views of bank credit analysts on SME accounting information in credit decision making.
 Therefore, ZMET as a projective technique is highly applicable in collecting and analyzing data in this study.

-In the preparation phase, before the ZMET interview was conducted, participants were asked to look for ten images that express their thoughts and feelings about SME accounting information in credit decision making.
+In the preparation phase, before the ZMET interview was conducted.
+11 articipants were asked to look for ten images that express their thoughts and feelings about SME accounting information in credit decision making.
 Participants in this study were credit analysts.
 Participants can select images from multiple sources.
 In this study, all participants used the internet to search for images.
 Participants were given seven days to do an image search before the ZMET interview was conducted.

-At the individual interview stage, the data retrieval procedure conducted in this study refers to the ZMET procedure 20 stated in Coulter (2006); Zaltman (1997); Zaltman (1996) as follows:
+At the individual interview stage, the data retrieval procedure conducted in this study refers to the ZMET procedure as stated in Coulter (2006); Zaltman (1997); Zaltman (1996) as follows:

-- Storytelling - Participants are asked to describe the contents of each picture (one by one) based on their thoughts and feelings.
-Researchers do the digging (probing) at the time participants tell. - Missed images - Participants were asked if there was any important idea they wanted to express, but he could not find evant images. - Sorting task - Participants are asked to sort images into meaningful sequences. - Construct elicitation - While listening to the participants 'stories about the pictures, the researchers recorded important words that 22 cribe the participants' experiences.
-Those important words are the constructs that come up. - The most representative picture - Participants are asked to indicate which image best represents their views and explains why. - 29 posite images - Participants were asked to indicate which image was the opposite of the most representative image 4 age 5).
-The opposite picture can be sourced from existing images or images that can not exist. - Sensory images - Participants were asked to describe flavours, odours, textures, sounds, and colours associated with SME accounting information in credit decision making. - Mental map - Participants were asked to create a map or a causal model based on the constructs that appeared in the previous stages.
+- Storytelling - Participants are asked to describe the contents of each picture (one by one) based on their 5 oughts and feelings.
+Researchers do the digging (probing) at the time participants tell. - Missed images - Participants were asked if there was any important idea they wanted to express, but he could not find relevant images. - Sorting task - Participants are asked to sort images into meaningful sequences. - Construct elicitation - While listening to the participants 'stories about the pictures, the researchers recorded important words that describe the participants' experiences.
+Those important words are the constructs that come up. - The most representative picture - Participants are asked to indicate which image best represents their views and explains why. - Opposite images - Participants were asked to indicate which image was the opposite of the most representative image (stage 5).
+The opposite picture can be sourced from existing images or images that cannot exist. - Sensory images - Participants were asked to describe flavours, odours, textures, sounds, and colours associated with SME accounting information in credit decision making. - Mental map - Participants were asked to create a map or a causal model based on the constructs that peared in the previous stages. - Summary image - Participants are asked to create a collage of images that express their views on SME accounting information in credit decision making.